habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo cp /opt/axsh/wakame-vdc/frontend/dcmgr_gui/config/load_balancer_spec.yml.example /etc/wakame-vdc/dcmgr_gui/load_balancer_spec.yml

-All Wakame-vdc services have a `node id`.
-This is a unique id that [AMQP](http://www.amqp.org) uses to identify each service.

-In the next step we are going to prepare demo data.
-The script we will run is expecting the HVA's node id to be `demo1`.
-By default that node id is set to the host machine's hostname but let's manually set it to `demo1`.

-Edit the file `/etc/default/vdc-hva` and uncomment the following line:

-    NODE_ID=demo1

-#### Prepare demo data

-We can't do much with Wakame-vdc without some initial data in the database and some machine images to start instances from.
-Let's put those things in place.

 ##### Create the Wakame-vdc database

 Wakame-vdc uses a mysql database.
 Start mysql and create the database.